 - Designing means making drawings that reflect the requirements for projects.

-- Design creates an initial pictorial representation of projects.
+- The design creates an initial pictorial representation of projects.

 - Technicians and engineers confer with clients to ensure the desired result.

-- These teams produce drawings that are the right size and shape of the projects.
+- These teams produce drawings that are the right size and shape for the projects.

 - Once the project is designed, it is sent to the drafting department.